-For additional information on a future in the dentistry field, read our comprehensive career guide on our dental career blog post.
-Our acclaimed career guide in dentistry includes popular career tracks, job duties, common treatments, educational requirements, dental specialties, and a detailed job outlook in dentistry.
-Popular careers in dentistry include dentists, dental hygienists, dental assistants, and dental lab technicians.
+For additional information on a future in the dentistry field and gainful employment, read our comprehensive career guide on our dental career blog post.
+Our acclaimed career guide in dentistry includes popular dental careers, job duties, common treatments, educational requirements, safety procedures, dental specialties, and a detailed job outlook in dentistry.
+Popular careers in dentistry include dentists, dental hygienists, dental assistants, and dental laboratory technicians.